SoCXin/doc/docs/frameworks/esp8266-nonos-sdk.rst

 ------

 .. note::
-    * You can list pre-configured boards by :ref:`cmd_boards` command or `PlatformIO Boards Explorer <https://www.soc.xin/boards>`_
+    * You can list pre-configured boards by :ref:`stm32` command or `PlatformIO Boards Explorer <https://www.soc.xin/boards>`_
     * For more detailed ``board`` information please scroll the tables below by horizontally.